 Any bout of food poisoning is unpleasant and it is particularly miserable to be ill over Christmas.
 We advise that the best way to avoid getting food poisoning is to maintain high standards of personal and food hygiene when storing, handling and preparing food.
 The FSA recommends remembering the four Cs:

 • Cross-contamination (avoiding it)

-East Devon District Council’s page on food hygiene and safety gives guidance to food businesses on how to comply with the law, plus advice for consumers about food issues.
+East Devon District Council’s website has a page on food hygiene and safety which gives guidance to food businesses on how to comply with the law, plus advice for consumers about food issues.

 Food poisoning is not usually serious and most people get better within a few days without treatment, but it can be more serious in pregnant women, babies and young children, older people, and people with a long-term condition or a weak immune system.
 NHS Choices gives information about food poisoning including signs, symptoms and what to do.